 Further reading: 22 Amazing Hidden Gems in Illinois

 If you’re into interesting history, it doesn’t get better than Nauvoo.
 In the 1840’s it was home to the Mormon Church, when they sought refuge and a plot of land to live undisturbed by the United States government.
 It was here that founder Joseph Smith was killed by an angry mob – an event that led to the migration of the church to present day Utah.

 There are more than 60 restored historic buildings in Nauvoo including the Browning Home and Gunsmith Shop, several museums, the former home of Brigham Young, a working blacksmith shop, and a downtown area where you watch candle making, bread making, and a variety of other pioneer demonstrations.

 5. Arlington Heights

 It’s also a family friendly place – be sure to check out Kids Adventure Hunts which lets parents and children explore the downtown area by following clues and taking pictures of their discoveries.
-For nightlife, try the Metropolis Performing Arts Centre which produces both theatre and musical performance.
+For nightlife, try the Metropolis Performing Arts Center which produces both theater and musical performance.

 6. Mount Carroll